01

 03

-Change the game on climate
+Change the Game on Climate

 Water is the messenger of climate change — more intense floods and longer droughts tell the story.
 Rising global temperatures are disrupting the water cycle that connects us all.
 But water is not only the lens through which climate impacts become visible — it is the entry point for effective adaptation and resilience building.